quasarbright/scripts/README.md

 ```
 enter the password and then once vim opens, edit your secret stuff in the file and then save and exit. this will edit `secret.md.gpg`

-The unencrypted text only ever exists in a temporary file that gets deleted once the editing is done. (the temporary file is created in `/tmp` as per `maketemp`.
+The unencrypted text only ever exists in a temporary file that gets deleted once the editing is done. (the temporary file is created with `mktemp`)

 # zip-and-encrypt, decrypt-and-unzip